 The Organization has three noninterest bearing notes with the City of Charlotte and one noninterest bearing note with the North Carolina Housing Finance Agency.
 All of the notes require no principal payments before maturity.
 The note agreements do require early payment of the original principal balance if the property located at 2120 North Davidson Street is sold or the Organization ceases to use the property for the purpose of providing housing to formerly homeless, disabled individuals.
 This is not currently contemplated by the Organization.
 Since the notes do not bear interest, a present value discount has been computed utilizing discount rates determined at the inception of each note.
+The City of Charlott McCreesh I note was scheduled to mature during the year ended June 30, 2024 In August 2023, this note was extended 20 years to mature in 2043.
+The other terms remained the same, whereas, the note is noninterest bearing and requires no principal payments before maturity.

 Details of these note agreements are as follows: